sagemath/sage-shell-mode/README.md

 # Installation
-You will be able to install `sage-shell-mode` from [MELPA](https://github.com/milkypostman/melpa.git) by package.el (`M-x package-install sage-shell-mode`).
+You can install `sage-shell-mode` from [MELPA](https://github.com/milkypostman/melpa.git) by package.el (`M-x package-install sage-shell-mode`).